KevinKP17/storybook-cypress-docker/README.md

 # storybook-cypress-docker
-This is an example on how to test storybook via docker
+This is an example on how to test cypress with storybook via docker